kingrishabdugar/Green-Leaf-Gourmet/README.md

 ## Features

-* *Attractive User Interface with separate sections for Ordering, viewing, editing & deleting categories & products, user details etc*
+* *Attractive User Interface with animated icons & separate sections for Ordering, viewing, editing & deleting categories & products, user details etc*
 * *User-Friendly options for retrieving security details viz.
 "Forgot Password", "Change Security Question" etc*
 * *Registration with Admin approval to manage all users with administrator access*
 * *Get the total bill value with the option to generate a Bill receipt in PDF format*